sholeh-khalkhali42/MY-SHOP/README.md

 Order placement and history tracking

-Responsive UI with Bootstrap and Slick Carousel
+Responsive UI with Tailwind CSS

 State management with Redux Toolkit